Allergies to chemotherapy (oncology) agents

 It is extremely important that the patients give their doctor information about any allergies and/or usage of any other medicines including over-the-counter or prescription drugs, vitamins, supplements or herbal medicine before starting the chemotherapy.
 This is because an exposure to certain compounds or allergens can increase the risk of developing an allergic reaction to the chemotherapy.
 The doctor can then decide the right medication.
 Skin tests to certain chemotherapy drugs have also been developed to assess the risk of allergy(3), which must be performed at the required stage of drug administration(4).
 For certain drugs like Paclitaxel, antihistamines and corticosteroids can be given prior to the chemotherapy(4).
 Administering the drugs slowly over 30-60 minutes can help for some drugs e.g., Teniposide and Etoposide(3).

-Once the allergic reaction starts, this can be controlled by various means depending on the drug and the severity of reaction.
-The possible actions include stopping the drug and administration of fluids, antihistamines, steroids and/or antipyretics(3).
+Once the allergic reaction starts, medical personnel can try to limit severity by various means.
+Possible actions include stopping the drug and administration of fluids, antihistamines, steroids and/or antipyretics(3).
 Desensitization to the chemotherapeutic drugs is a newer method to reduce the severity and occurrence of allergic reactions during the course of chemotherapy (7).
-It is thus of importance to note and report any reaction however mild, so as to prevent the onset of severe allergic reactions.
+Patients should note and report any reaction however mild to the nurses and doctors, so as to prevent the onset of severe allergic reactions.

 1. Shepherd, G. M. (2003) Hypersensitivity reactions to chemotherapeutic drugs, Clinical reviews in allergy & immunology 24, 253-262.